Running the Paschal Mystery

 Thus, when we began to work together to produce items people could take with them from a Soul Play presentation, much of the material Terry could immediately provide were these concise lovely essays written over the years for various original purposes.

-Having preschoolers when I received these essays, I named them Soul Playdates, because playdates tend to be short, fun, and refreshing times (for both children and parent!) - which describes these reflections well.
+Having preschoolers when we edited these essays, we named them Soul Playdates, because playdates tend to be short, fun, and refreshing times (for both children and parent!) - which describes these reflections well.
 Each Soul Playdate can be read individually, a brief respite to recharge your inner battery.

 A nationally-acclaimed speaker on adolescent sexuality, Dr. Nelson-Johnson has designed and conducted programming at hundreds of middle schools and high schools in the Chicago metropolitan area as well as Secondary Schools in Canada that help students to understand the critical distinction between sex and sexuality, including: Francis W. Parker School, New Trier Township High School, Adlai E. Stevenson High School, and the United States Air Force Young Adult Symposium.